mapninja/Earthsys144/week07/04_TURN_IN_BONUS_LAB_tree_labeling_in_qgis.md

 - Work with layers, including reordering, toggling visibility, and exploring metadata
 - Use Google Earth Engine to create temporary XYZ tile URLs for NAIP imagery
 - Add Earth Engine XYZ tile services to QGIS
-- Query attribute tables and select features based on attributes and location
+- Query attribute tables and select features based on spatial location
 - Use geoprocessing tools to create a random sample of candidate grid cells
 - Create and edit shapefile layers for new spatial labels
 - Use a docked attribute table to move systematically through sampled grid cells